Theology of religions: The fulfillment model

-The Mutuality Model
+The mutuality model

 This model admits that an admixture of truth, error, and incompleteness of revelation exists in all religions, and we need one another to understand and find the truth.
 While this is a type of pluralism, it does not go so far as to admit that everyone is right, or that there is no objective truth - it only admits that we must learn from one another to find it.
 It may be that one or another faith is wrong on even major doctrines - but it is also right and has some value in contributing to the whole.

-The Acceptance Model
+The acceptance model

 This is Knitter's analog of pure pluralism.
 All paths may lead to God, and no one can affirm surely that their way is correct.
 We must all learn from one another, and pull back from making any absolute claims about spiritual matters.
 The acceptance model takes a subjective approach that admits that various viewpoints may work or not work for any given individual, and that is the measure of truth, and any claims beyond that are speculation.